 Image Tagging – Where to begin?

 With companies putting together more and more content to woo their website visitors in hopes of turning them into customers, there are consequences they may not even realize.
-Your typical marketing team requires images for landing pages, digital campaigns, presentations, brochures, and other media.
+Your typical merchandising and marketing teams require images for an online store, landing pages, digital campaigns, presentations, brochures, and other media.
 With so many different images being generated and floating around, image classification can become a complex process.

-Let’s take a look at how image tagging can help you to better organize and manage digital assets like in-house photography, stock images, and other design and marketing-related files, and how you can put in place a system of image management that scales.
+Unleash the full potential of your media.
+Let’s take a look at how image tagging can help you to better organize and manage digital assets like lifestyle product shots, stock images, and other design and marketing-related assets, and how you can put in place a system of image management that scales.

 Why is image tagging valuable?